GodsIMiJ1/Trapgods-gremlins/README.md

 🎮 How to Play
 Launch the game.

-Enter a temporary OpenAI API key (demo purposes only).

 Fight through Gremlin Mayhem.

 Reach Lil' Lil' and face him in a custom roast battle.